printers-for-people/trident/README.md

 source on how to do this][preload-tnuts-video], but this is designed for the LDO kit, which uses nut bars.
 You can replace any use of nut bars with eight M3 T-nuts, arranged in a four-and-four mirror setup.
 After this, you can assemble the frame as per the build manual.
+No additional parts are required, just a lot of your time and sanity.

 TODO: Image from manual page of how this should look.